 Social and cultural factors

-Peer pressure, family members who have AUD or drink regularly, can affect the amount you drink and increase your risk of developing alcohol dependence.
+Peer pressure and family members who have AUD or drink regularly can affect the amount you drink and increase your risk of developing alcohol dependence.

 Effects of Alcohol Dependence on Health

 AUD doesn’t happen overnight.
 This disorder develops gradually over time.
 AUD can cause severe and long-lasting damage to the liver.
 Due to increased alcohol intake, the liver finds it harder to filter all the alcohol and other toxins from the blood.
-This can lead to liver disease like cirrhosis and other complications, including heart problems, digestive problems, eye problems, and decreased immunity.
+This can lead to liver disease like cirrhosis and other complications, including heart, digestive, and eye, and decreased immunity.
 It can lead to internal bleeding in the gastrointestinal tract, increase the severity of mental health problems, and high blood pressure.
 It can also affect the central nervous system and create problems with speech, muscle coordination, and vital centers of the brain.

-Diagnosing signs and symptoms at an early stage makes it easier to manage and cure the disorder.
+Diagnosing signs and symptoms early makes managing and curing the disorder easier.